Santosh-bhaykatte/College-Management-System/README.md

 - Students log in using their registered email and password.
 - Upon successful login, the student's scorecard and details are displayed.

+## Algorithms & Implementation

+1. **Binary Search:**
+- Used for efficient searching and updating of records in sorted arrays.

+2. **Bubble Sort:**
+- Ensures that student records remain in ascending order by student ID.

+3. **ID Duplication Check:**
+- Validates that no duplicate or invalid IDs are added to the system.